Roboy/ss18_talk_to_two/speaker_diarization/README.md

 ## How to test
 The speaker diarization is an ipython notebook that is contained in the folder pyAudioAnalysis which you just cloned from github.
-Open the file 'speaker_diarization_with_visualization.ipynb' in anaconda.
+Open the file 'speaker_diarization_with_visualization.ipynb' with your ipython notebook reader.
 Afterwards run all the files.

 ## How to use